ArshiaAA9/SunnyEngine/README.md

 # SunnyEngine

 SunnyEngine is a simple personal hobby 2D physics engine project written in c++.
 Currently only supports rigid bodies.

+The simulation uses sdl3 for the graphical part of the program.

-Only tested on arch linux, other operating systems might require additional setup.
+Has been only tested on arch linux, other operating systems might require additional setup.

 ## Requirements
 Requires SDl3, sdl3-ttf, cmake for the build process.